Data journalism lesson with crime stats: Parsing close-call numbers

 - 3) In cell N274, type the label “Standard Dev.” and in P274, “=STDEV(P2:P270)”.
 This uses a built-in Excel formula to calculate the standard deviation, which tells us how much variation the dataset contains — are the numbers tightly bunched or spread out?
 The answer is 1.818.

 - 4) In cell N275, type “Standard Error” and in P275, “=(P274)/(SQRT(P272))”.
 Here we’re dividing the standard deviation in cell P274 by the square root of the number of data points.
 The more data points we have, the lower our standard error, the fewer data points, the greater the standard error.
 In this case, it’s 0.111.

-What the confidence interval means is that for any one value in the list of violence rates, from Oakland to Irvine, those that are 0.217 greater or lower have a 95% probability of being statistically different.
-This being the case, let’s find out how far around the average of 2.686 the 95% confidence interval extends — what’s the range of “average” in our sample.
+What the confidence interval means is that for any one value in the list of violence rates, from Oakland to Irvine, those that are 0.217 greater or lower have a 95 percent probability of being statistically different.
+This being the case, let’s find out how far around the average of 2.686 the 95 percent confidence interval extends — what’s the range of “average” in our sample.